 Instead of the incredibly involved assortment of medical, complementary and surgical treatments offered by the back pain industry, TMS practitioners offer and recommend only one highly effective modality: knowledge therapy.
 While going to a TMS specialist is an expensive proposition, the actual treatment is free for those with access to a library or very low cost for those who prefer to buy their own books.

 I own probably every book on the topic and have not spent over $200, all told.
-Meanwhile, most patients can treat their own pain with one good solid source of knowledge therapy, such as Healing Back Pain by Dr. John Sarno or even my time tested back pain ebook.
-That is quite an accomplishment for a $10 investment.
+Meanwhile, most patients can treat their own pain with one good solid source of knowledge therapy, such as our excellent and peer-acclaimed pain relief program.
+That is quite an accomplishment for such a small investment!

 Compared to the literally tens of thousands of dollars I spent out of pocket on my back therapies, it is easy to see why the back pain treatment industry is very hesitant to accept TMS theory and knowledge therapy treatment as part of their regimen.
 It hits them in their economic bottom line, since back pain care is a hugely profitable healthcare niche.

 You might have instant success using knowledge therapy to beat your back pain.
 You might have to work hard at it and take a few weeks or even months.
 You might need the help of other patients or even a professional TMS doctor.
 However, if you understand the idea behind the therapy, you will succeed, as long as your disc condition does not demonstrate a definitive pathological process for enacting pain.

 The vast majority of patients achieve excellent curative results doing nothing more than buying a book or two and reading them repetitively.
 I was actually treated in person by Dr. Sarno, but derived no tangible benefit from the experience.
 I enacted my own cure simply through study of the books, not from the personality or professional medical abilities of the man.
 You can do the same.
 Just give yourself the chance to apply the techniques exactly as they are recommended.